How many amps do air conditioners use?

 You can check out an example of a generator need to power a 5,000 BTU air conditioner here.

 Special Example: Battery-Powered Air Conditioners Have Much Higher Draw Significant Amperes

 One of the smallest and most convenient AC units are battery-powered ones.
 The limitation of the batteries are obvious – they can’t produce a high electrical potential.
 That’s why we don’t deal with 115V.
-Rather, the battery-powered air conditioners use a parallel connection in order to produce 24V.
+Rather, the battery-powered air conditioners use a parallel connection to produce 24V.